Please see our Entry Requirements page for general entry requirement guidance. You should also have a grade 6 or above in French.

 Students can combine French successfully with the full range of A Levels.
 The current specification works particularly well with English Language, Film Studies, English Literature, History, Politics and Sociology.
 The skills needed also feature in A Levels with an emphasis on logic or process such as Maths, Music and the Sciences.

 Many students go on to a language related degree course.
 Learning a language at A Level teaches the skills needed to learn all languages so students sometimes choose to start a new language at university e.g. Mandarin, Arabic, Japanese.
-There are many courses offering courses including language study, combined with another option.
+There are many universities offering courses including language study, combined with another option.

 Recently students have progressed to courses including French and Law at Liverpool, French and Spanish at York and History and German at Cambridge.
 Students progressing to non-MFL courses have opted for Journalism at the University of Westminster, Maths at Newcastle, Classics at Oxford, and Environmental Science at Sheffield.